2025 North Carolina Sports Network

 Dontrez Styles (Georgetown), a Kinston native who was a little-used reserve during his first two collegiate seasons at UNC, averaged 15.3 points per game last season for the Hoyas.
 While also a solid rebounder for his size, he spends a lot of time on the perimeter, where he hit 37 percent of his threes in 2023-24.

 The Wolfpack also lists Brandon Huntley-Hatfield (Louisville) as a forward, but he’s functionally a center.
 At 6-foot-10 and 240 pounds, Huntley-Hatfield spends almost all of his time in the paint, where he averaged 12.9 points and 8.4 rebounds per game last season for the Cardinals.
-He and Middlebrooks have rotated in the post thus far.
+He and Middlebrooks have rotated in the post this year.

 Finally, the Pack received a summer commitment from Canadian star Ismael Diouf, who had to serve a two-game suspension to start the season because of his impermissible play in the professional Canadian Elite Basketball League (CEBL).
 Diouf, who led Laval University to Canada’s collegiate national championship last season, was the #1 overall pick in the CEBL draft in April.